PandaBoi57/CSharp-Tutorial/README.md

 C# is an Object Oriented language and does not offer global variables or functions.
 Everything is wrapped in classes, even simple types like int and string, which inherit from the System.Object class.

-In the following chapters, you will be guided through the most important topics about C#.
+In the following tutorials, you will be guided through the most important topics about C#.

 [Next](../master/GettingStarted/VisualStudioCommunity.md)